FlynnSoftwareSolutions/zeta_combiner/README.md

 - Pandas 0.25.3+
 - XlsxWriter 1.2.6+
 # How to use zeta_combiner
-Zeta_combiner is run by copying zeta_combiner into a folder containing one or more sets of replicate data files that were manually exported from the Brookhaven software in .csv format with identical names except for their endings (Sample-1.csv, Sample-2.csv, etc. using dashes or underscores before the replicate number), then running the script from the terminal with the following syntax
+Zeta_combiner is run by copying zeta_combiner into a folder containing one or more sets of replicate data files that were manually exported from the Brookhaven software in .csv or .xls format with identical names except for their endings (Sample-1.csv, Sample-2.csv, etc. using dashes or underscores before the replicate number), then running the script from the terminal with the following syntax

 `python zeta_combiner.py C:/example/path/to/data`